COVID: Brazil regulator rejects Russia's Sputnik vaccine | DW | 27.04.2021

 About 14 states in Brazil had appealed for an urgent import of Sputnik to counter a growing wave of COVID-19 infections.

-Anvisa said that it wasn't flexible in terms of "product safety".
-Diego Escosteguy, a journalist based in Brazil, said that experts had cited that there was adenovirus replicating in the Russian jab - which was serious and difficult to explain.

-Gustavo Mendes, the medicines and biological products manager of Anvisa, aid that a crucial issue the board noticed was the presence of adenovirus in the vaccine, that could produce a "serious" defect.
+Gustavo Mendes, the medicines and biological products manager of Anvisa, said that a crucial issue the board noticed was the presence of adenovirus in the vaccine, which could produce a "serious" defect.

 The decision follows a previous statement from Anvisa, expressing "critical issues" around the effectiveness of the vaccine.